-Due to the building geometry, the required loadbearing capacity and the requirements with regard to the structure’s fire performance, the project managers opted for a solution based on sandwich panels.
+Due to the building geometry, the required loadbearing capacity, and the requirements with regard to the structure’s fire performance, the project managers opted for a solution based on sandwich panels.
 Sandwich panels also ensure quick installation and excellent thermal insulation (heat transfer coefficient U <0.18 W/m²K) and weathertightness.
 The original intention of installing the roof surfaces with different-coloured elements resembling a mosaic was rejected for several reasons based on consultations with the specialists from Arval from ArcelorMittal, who contributed their experience in facade and roof construction.
 First of all, it would have been too expensive to manufacture these small elements in several colours.
-Second of all, from the point of view of mechanical strength, dividing the metal sheet between the ridge and gutter would have resulted in complicated connections between sheets.
+Second of all, from the point of view of mechanical strength, dividing the metal sheet between the ridge and the gutter would have resulted in complicated connections between sheets.

-Dynamic and colourful roofscape
+A dynamic and colourful roofscape

-The system employed to install these plates was originally developed under the name of "Kalypso", originally devised to facilitate the installation of solar energy systems on roofs with sandwich panels.
+The system employed to install these plates was originally developed under the name of 'Kalypso', originally devised to facilitate the installation of solar energy systems on roofs with sandwich panels.
 Using this system, the colourful elements were not attached directly to the sandwich panels, but to a specially shaped 1.5 mm sheet steel profile with an aluminium-zinc coating.

-This profile, called Ondafix, was positioned where the coloured plates were to be placed, and was mounted and screwed onto the longitudinal ribs joining two sandwich panels concurrently with these panels’ normal erection.
-Such a solution circumvented additional drilling of the outer sheet, creating a stable support parallel to the roof slope for the Createc plates at the same time.
+This profile, called Ondafix, was positioned where the coloured plates were to be placed and was mounted and screwed onto the longitudinal ribs joining two sandwich panels concurrently with these panels’ normal erection.
+Such a solution circumvented additional drilling of the outer sheet creating a stable support parallel to the roof slope for the Createc plates at the same time.
 This solution does not compromise water drainage or corrosion protection.
 The placement of the coloured elements on the green sandwich panels creates a vibrant and variegated roof.

-Light design: special joints
+Lighting design: special joints

-Arval from ArcelorMittal also advised the architect on the detailed design of joints between panels and those created by roof openings, of great importance for the lighting design.
+Arval from ArcelorMittal also advised the architect on the detailed design of joints between panels and those created by roof openings - of great importance for the lighting design.
 In addition to the corresponding detailed drawings for executing the design, Arval from ArcelorMittal manufactured and supplied the side rails for the edges of the panels.
 This service ensured a perfect colour match between the steel side rails and the sandwich panels.

 The steelmaker was also responsible for the preliminary work for the design and the planning and execution of the roof drainage system.
-While still in production, the thickness of the polyurethane core and of the inner lining of the sandwich panels was reduced at one end, with the result that the upper plate protruded by a few centimetres, thus ensuring that the water would flow correctly into the gutter.
+While still in production, the thickness of the polyurethane core and of the inner lining of the sandwich panels was reduced at one end with the result that the upper plate protruded by a few centimetres, thus ensuring that the water would flow correctly into the gutter.
 The cut on the core was sealed with an appropriate finish and the edge of the panel’s upper plate was finished with an angular section positioned perpendicularly for aesthetic reasons.

-Harmonious transition between the facade and roof
+A harmonious transition between the facade and roof

 A similar design was also used for the gutter along the facade, allowing a harmonious transition between the facade and roof.
-For the street façade, the cladding was also supplied by Arval from ArcelorMittal.
+For the street facade, the cladding was also supplied by Arval from ArcelorMittal.
 It consists of approximately 180 square metres of Pflaum linear system 300 mm-high cladding panels.
 The facade elements match the Createc roof plates in length and colour.
-The facade is angled at the eaves line, concealing the gutter.
-Thus, the colourful roof elements, which are relatively numerous in this area, visually connect directly to the facade, forming an elegant transition between the two surfaces.
+The facade is angled at the eaves line concealing the gutter.
+Thus, the colourful roof elements, which are relatively numerous in this area, visually connect directly to the facade forming an elegant transition between the two surfaces.

-Supplied by Arval from ArcelorMittal under the name of "K’energy roof", the innovative roofing system offers advantageous energy saving (heat transmission coefficient U less than 0.15 W/m²K), as well as quick and secure mounting.
+Supplied by Arval from ArcelorMittal under the name of 'K’energy roof', the innovative roofing system offers advantageous energy saving (heat transmission coefficient U less than 0.15 W/m²K), as well as quick and secure mounting.
 From an architectural viewpoint, it should be emphasised that the system allows for numerous, simply achievable creative solutions for a roof design.